-He even dropped elephant with certain aim and cranial shots.
-I find such reports most interesting and a cause for to break out the old Yugo 48 and look it over again.
+He even dropped an elephant with a certain aim and cranial shots.
+I find such reports most interesting and a cause to break out the old Yugo 48 and look it over again.
 The Mauser 98 was a very good rifle, and my personal Yugo is generally held to be among the best of the breed.

 Mauser Military History